awsdocs/amazon-ec2-user-guide/doc_source/instancedata-data-categories.md

 The following table lists the categories of instance metadata\.

 **Important**
-Category names that are formatted in red text are placeholders for data that is unique to your instance; for example, *mac* represents the MAC address for the network interface\.
+Some of the category names in the following table are placeholders for data that is unique to your instance\.
+For example, *mac* represents the MAC address for the network interface\.
 You must replace the placeholders with the actual values\.

 | Data | Description | Version Introduced |